Mainland Regional High School (New Jersey): Marching band

-The Mainland Marching Mustangs, a founding TOB member, were named Tournament of Bands Chapter One Champions in 1979 (Group 2), 1980 and 1984 (Group 3) and 1989 (Group 1).
-The marching band also won the USSBA New Jersey state championship in 2005 and 2006, and were named Northern All-State Group 1A Champions in 2008.
+The Mainland Marching Mustangs, a founding TOB member, were named Tournament of Bands Chapter One Group II Champions in 1979, Group III Champions in 1980, Group III Champions in 1984, and Group I Champions in 1989.

+Mainland won the USSBA New Jersey state championship in 2005, 2006, and were named Northern All-State Group 1A Champions in 2008.
 The Mainland Regional Marching Band's color guard won Best Color Guard, Best Visual and had a score of 95.738 at USBands National Championships for group 2A in 2012 and captured the Region 1 and State Championships in both 2014 and 2015.

-The band competes in USBands Group 1.
+The band competes in USBands Group 2A.
 The Mustangs achieved an undefeated season in 2019 and won Atlantic Coast Championships for the first time in circuit history and received the highest score in Mainland Regional history with a score of 95.54 while winning captions for Best Music and Best Visual.
 The Mustangs achieved a second undefeated season in 2023 and won the USBands National Championships in 2023 for the first time in school history with a score of 94.40 and winning all major captions in Best Music, Best Visual, and Best Effect, as well as winning Best Percussion.